SwanVods/mini-jira-app/README.md

 ---

-Built with ❤️ using Tauri, Svelte, and Rust
+Built with 🔥 and ☕ using Tauri, Svelte, and Rust